Slavery and Human Trafficking Policy

 We have zero tolerance to slavery and human trafficking.
 We expect all those in our supply chain to comply with our values in this respect and to ensure full compliance with all relevant legal requirements, including labour practices and standards and the prevention of bribery and corruption.

 We require key suppliers to complete a risk assessment questionnaire that specifically addresses the risks of slavery and human trafficking and includes information requests about the due diligence mechanisms our suppliers have in place.
-The risk assessment process is undertaken annually and any subsequent action plans are reviewed on an ongoing basis.
+The risk assessment process is undertaken each year and any subsequent action plans are reviewed on an ongoing basis.

 - The Group procures food and drink products and a limited number of branded products including uniforms and merchandising from a small portfolio of suppliers.
 We recognise that production and manufacturing processes can carry a greater risk of poor recruitment and labour practices, especially in developing countries.